v-royavinash/MIFT-EOC/Wiki/DeploymentGuide.md

 1. On the side rail in the Manage section, navigate to the "Certificates & secrets" section.
 In the Client secrets section, click on "+ New client secret".
 Add a description for the secret, and choose when the secret needs to expire (recommended is 12 months) and click "Add".

-1. Once the client secret is created, copy its **Value**; we will need it later.
+1. Once the client secret is created, copy its **Value** only; we will need it later.
 Once you leave this page, you may not be able to copy it again.

     ![Azure AD app secret](images/App_Secret.png)

 1. You're done with app registration and client secrets for now.
 This provides the groundwork for our next steps.
-Please ensure you have the values ready for Application Id, Tenant Id, Client Secret.
+Please ensure you have the values ready for Application Id, Tenant Id, Client Secret Value.

 ## 2. Deploy to your Azure subscription
 1. Click on the **Deploy to Azure** button below.